 - Feeling dizzy or especially tired following a positive pregnancy test

 If these occur at night, you can call your doctor’s office and speak with the on-call physician.
-Or, if you feel the situation is urgent, you can go to the emergency room for evaluation or call 9-1-1.
+Or, if you feel the situation is emergent, you can go to the emergency room for evaluation or call 9-1-1.